Amin0710/chef-recipe-hunter-client/khabor-khoje/README.md

 Project Overview
 This project is a website built using React, React Router, Bootstrap, Firebase, and Express.js.
-The website uses data from four different APIs which are listed below:
+The website uses data from four different APIs, all these selfmade links can be found here: b7a10-chef-recipe-hunter-server-side-amin0710-amin0710.vercel.app/

-[API link 1]
-[API link 2]
-[API link 3]
-[API link 4]

 Features
 The website has several features that make it user-friendly and easy to navigate.
 Some of these features are: